🎙️ The Gutter Report: Queens Mourns Jaden Pierre — LL Cool J Closes Service as $140M Project Announced

 The project stands as both an investment and a response—an attempt to create something lasting in the face of loss.

-Following the announcement made by Queens Borough President Donovan Richards regarding the proposed $140 million community center in Roy Wilkins Park, LFTG Radio has reached out for an official statement.
+Queens Borough President Donovan Richards provided the following statement regarding the proposed $140 million community center in Roy Wilkins Park:

 🎙️ Presence Over Performance